 |Share Price||Rs.
 1468.60|

-Some of the key advantages of the FMCG sector in India are mentioned below.
+Some of the key advantages of the FMCG sector in India are growing demand, increased investments, increased purchasing power especially in rural areas, government support, and increased e-commerce and organized market.

 The average share or contribution of the urban sector in the FMCG sector is 55% approximately.
 The balance of 45% makes up the rural sector.